 Ellesmere Castle was a motte and bailey castle that was probably founded by Roger de Montgomerie, 1st Earl of Shrewsbury (died 1094.)
 The castle was destroyed in the English civil war, but today little can be seen of the former structure as the sides of the motte are covered by trees.

 Early History of the Elesmore family

-Another 128 words (9 lines of text) covering the years 1455 and 1487 are included under the topic Early Elesmore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elesmore research.
+Another 61 words (4 lines of text) covering the years 1455 and 1487 are included under the topic Early Elesmore History in all our PDF Extended History products and printed products wherever possible.

 Elesmore Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Elesmore has been spelled many different ways, including Ellesmere, Ellismere, Ellasmere, Ellysmere and others.